What is Ajwain (Carom Seeds) – Health Benefits and Uses

-Popularly used in making many Indian vegetarian dishes, this spice somehow has not yet gained the ‘Superfood’ tag as Turmeric has, although both spices have similar if not the same medicinal benefits.
+Popularly used in many Indian vegetarian dishes, especially for making tadkas or added to fried food items this spice somehow has not yet gained the ‘superfood’ tag as Turmeric, although both spices have similar if not the same medicinal benefits.

 Right from the seeds, to oil and other carom seeds extracts, this spice has health benefits, something that you should not ignore.

 Even though ajwain spice may be new to you, the use of carom seeds in cooking is fairly straightforward.

 Other Names Of Carom Seeds